Sep. 9, 2014 at 10:07 AM ET

 “The newborns especially like it, we see them float and then have a little cat nap while they’re floating,” she noted.
 “The older babies, they really like to kick around and splash and socialize.”

-The floatation devices — developed by Float Baby and patent-pending — have an inner ring that supports a baby’s chin and base of the head, while allowing the arms and legs below the water to move freely, Ison said.
+The floatation devices — developed by Float Baby — have an inner ring that supports a baby’s chin and base of the head, while allowing the arms and legs below the water to move freely, Ison said.
 The water is purified and its temperature is kept at 95-98 degrees Fahrenheit.
 The babies wear swim diapers and the pools are washed out daily, she added.
 Parents gather around the pool and watch the little ones during the session.

 Ison is a big fan of floating for babies, with her business touting benefits such as increased strength.
 Experts said any type of exercise will improve strength and cardiovascular health.